dlang-tour/english/basics/alias-strings.md

     dstring myDstring = to!dstring(myString);
     string myString   = to!string(myDstring);

-This means that plain `string` is defined as an array of 8-bit Unicode [code units](http://unicode.org/glossary/#code_unit).
-All array operations can be used with it but they will work on code unit level, not on character level.
+This means that a plain `string` is defined as an array of 8-bit Unicode [code units](http://unicode.org/glossary/#code_unit).
+All array operations can be used on strings, but they will work on code unit level, not on character level.
 At the same time standard library algorithms will interpret `string`s as sequences of [code points](http://unicode.org/glossary/#code_point) and there is also an option to treat them as sequence of